-Attorney Anne Fisher started the firm’s Land Law Division in 2011, and she now serves as the division’s practice leader.
+Attorney Anne Duvoisin started the firm’s Land Law Division in 2011, and she now serves as the division’s practice leader.
 Focusing her practice on land condemnation, land contamination, property owners’ rights and related claims, she also serves as an arbitrator and mediator.

 If you are a land or property owner, residential or commercial, and are facing condemnation or seizure of your home, business, church, or farm, don’t face the government or a big corporation alone.